 So far, this sounds fairly simple, right?
 But, as we’ve often found with anything sales tax-related, there’s a wrinkle.

 In this case, we’ll call the original party, who is drop shipping the product, the “Supplier.”
 The person who sold the product to the customer is the “Retailer.”
 And the customer is the “Buyer.”

 For the most part, when a retailer buys a product from a Supplier, that purchase is tax exempt because the product was bought for resale.
 But, the states want to collect their tax, and in their eyes, someone has to pay up.
 So if the Retailer does not have sales tax nexus in the state where the product is purchased, the Supplier may be on the hook to collect and pay sales tax.

 That is, unless the Retailer can provide the Supplier and/or the state with a “sales tax exemption certificate” (aka a resale certificate or reseller’s permit.)
 As with anything sales tax related, every state has their own rules and procedures for obtaining exemption certificates.

 For an example of how convoluted drop shipping can get, you might want to check out this thread attempting to untangle sales tax liability regarding a 4-party drop shipment.
 After reading through this, it’s a wonder drop shipping remains as popular as it does.

 How Much to Collect

 Once you have figured out who collects sales tax, you still have to abide by state rules on how much sales tax to collect.
-Depending on if the state is origin-based or destination-based, you have to collect sales tax based on your location or that of the buyer.
+Depending on if the state is origin-based or destination-based, you are required to collect sales tax based on your location or that of the buyer.
 On the bright side, this is the one aspect of drop shipping that most eCommerce sellers are accustomed to dealing with.